Final campaign finance reports close book on region’s 2022 elections

 State Sen. Brian Hardin of Gering finished his successful District 48 campaign with a nearly 7-to-1 fundraising advantage over runner-up Don Lease of rural Bridgeport.

 Final post-election statements cover the period from Oct.
 25 to Dec.
-31. The accompanying chart for the Star-Herald lists total donations, spending, cash balances and outstanding loans as of year’s end but only lists donations of $1,000 or more received between Oct.
+31. The accompanying chart for the Gering Courier lists total donations, spending, cash balances and outstanding loans as of year’s end but only lists donations of $1,000 or more received between Oct.
 25 and Nov.
 8.

 Hardin’s campaign committee, which showed he had $35,973 in outstanding loans to his own campaign, finished 2022 with a negative cash balance of $3,526.